drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 </p>
 <br>
 <figcaption>
-Postive side output from the FDA (blue), voltage on the sampling capacitor (red), current through the sampling capacitor (green), current through the external reservoir capacitor (gold) and the sampling clock (grey).
+Positive side output from the FDA (blue), voltage on the sampling capacitor (red), current through the sampling capacitor (green), current through the external reservoir capacitor (gold) and the sampling clock (grey).
 </figcaption>
 </figure>